 The individual or entity seeking Certified Regenerative status must have management control of the farm.
 Cooperatives and networks of independent farms are also eligible, with the understanding that all farms in a group must be certified if the group wants to claim Certified Regenerative status.

 Additionally, if the farm raises animals for meat, dairy or other agricultural production, the individual or entity seeking Certified Regenerative status must adhere to Certified Regenerative livestock standards and at least one species on the farm must be certified to Certified Animal Welfare Approved by A Greener World (AGW) standards within 1 year of becoming Certified Regenerative, with a plan for all applicable species to be certified within 5 years.

-All farms are audited at least once annually to ensure compliance.
+All farms are audited annually to ensure compliance.
 Audits are impartial and based on the published standards.
 Though an audit is a snapshot of a farm, auditors are able to get an accurate picture of year-round practices by evaluating farm records, environmental quality and animal conditions.
 Annual testing of soil and high-risk factors from the Regenerative Plan will also be required.

 Certified Regenerative is the only regenerative certification that functions as an immediate and ongoing partnership in regeneration, facilitating mainstream market access and widespread impact.
 As Certified Regenerative requires Certified Animal Welfare Approved by AGW certification for animals, this is an additional selling point for restaurants, retailers and other market-savvy buyers.

 Those who gain or seek Certified Regenerative status will also have access to AGW’s valuable support services, including: